Accounting guide

 Best when

-Firms that want one broader accounting platform rather than a focused portal-and-document workflow layer.
+Firms that want one broader accounting platform rather than Matter as the sharper client-work system for document-heavy engagements.

 Watch for

-It is a bigger platform decision, so the portal may not be the only thing you are really buying.
+It is a bigger platform decision, so the portal may not be the only thing you are really choosing.

 Read the direct comparison